dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 For agility we'll be able to source internal data during the evaluation and/or execution directly from the build engine, without the `BuildEventArgs` exposure.

 To simplify the switch between 'in-node direct data' and 'properly remoted data that can be exposed via public OM' we will internaly expose execution data consuming interface - that will be implemented by `LoggingService` as well as BuildCheck infrastructure.
-This way we can have a simple toggle logic in `LoggingService` that will either forward data to BuildCheck infrastructure (in-proc) or trnaslate them to appropriate `BuildEventArgs` and send them via logging infrastructure.
+This way we can have a simple toggle logic in `LoggingService` that will either forward data to BuildCheck infrastructure (in-proc) or translate them to appropriate `BuildEventArgs` and send them via logging infrastructure.

 The following diagram ilustrates the case where data are being consumed directly in node - minimizing the performance and resources impact: